 Honestly, I’m guessing many people stopped reading (or didn’t even start) this post after seeing the title.
 An international trip to Asia is seen as outside the realm of possibility for many, although the continent has become a more popular travel destination in the last few years.
 Frankly, the thought that a trip to Asia is outside the realm of possibility is dated and inaccurate at this point.
 Certainly there are portions of a trip to Japan, Tokyo Disney Resort specifically, that will cost more than your average trip to Disney World or Disneyland.
 But, other portions of the trip will be cheaper to make up for it.

-Pointing out that the world is in the midst of a pandemic seems to be the norm these days but it’s especially prevalent when talking about Tokyo Disney Resort.
+Pointing out that the world is in the midst of recovering from pandemic seems prevalent when talking about Tokyo Disney Resort.
 Traveling to Japan from America right now isn’t an option and it’s hard to know how long that will last.
-I’m optimistic that 2021 will see travel open up but there’s no way of knowing right now.
+I’m optimistic that 2022 will see travel open up, as that’s the case for most other countries in the world, but there’s no way of knowing right now.
+Numbers are declining as of February 2022 and border positions have been relaxed to some degree in Japan but, as we’ve seen, that can all change quickly.
 All of that said, this post goes off the assumption that traveling overseas is an option.

 I’ll be going through different portions of a Tokyo Disney Resort (and Japan) vacation and estimating what their final cost will be.
 Most of my estimates will be for the cheaper options available, as I think that is a good starting point before choosing to enhance a potential vacation.